Jeffrey Koo Sr.: Family net worth

-In 2001, The Wall Street Journal reported total net worth of the Koos Group to be US$36 billion.
+In 2001, The Wall Street Journal reported the total net worth of the Koos Group to be US$36 billion.
 Today, the total net worth of the Koo Family is estimated to be over US$250 billion.

 Career

 Koo founded what is now Chinatrust Commercial Bank in 1966.
 It was established under the identity of China Securities and Investment Corporation.
 In 1971, its name was changed to Chinatrust Investment Company Limited.
 In 1992, it was transformed into Chinatrust Commercial Bank.

 The bank has subsidiaries in the Philippines, the United States, Canada, and Indonesia, foreign branch offices in Singapore, Hong Kong, India, Japan, and Vietnam, and foreign representative offices in London, Bangkok, Hanoi, Beijing, Manila, and Los Angeles.

 CTBC Bank was awarded by international professional agencies as Best Bank in Taiwan in Asiamoney and The Asset magazines.
 In the area of corporate banking, CTBC Bank was recognized by Global Finance and Asiamoney as the Best Foreign Exchange Bank in Taiwan, while Global Finance, The Asset, The Asian Banker, The Corporate Treasurer, and Global Trade Review magazines named CTBC Bank Taiwan's Best Trade Finance Bank.
 CTBC Bank was awarded Best Retail Bank in Taiwan by The Asian Banker for the ninth time and was named Taiwan's Best Wealth Management Bank in Euromoney for the eleventh time.

 Koo was named Ambassador-at-large, representing Taiwan, mainly in Cross-strait relations.

 In June 2008, Forbes ranked him as the sixth richest individual in Taiwan, with a net worth of US$ 2.8 billion.

 Koo is also an alumnus of Eisenhower Fellowships and a member of the Board of Trustees and a member of the APEC (Asia-Pacific Economic Cooperation).